araraloren/aopt/aopt/README.md

     Can set callback which will called during parsing, see [`Parser`](crate::parser::Parser) and [`Invoker`](crate::ctx::Invoker).

-- Value store support
+- Value support

-    By default aopt will saving the raw value and parsed value into [`ValStorer`](crate::value::ValStorer).
+    By default aopt will saving the raw value and parsed value in [`ValStorer`](crate::value::ValStorer).

 - Policy support